labd/terraform-provider-commercetools/docs/resource_project.md

 * `languages` - An IETF language tag
 * `external_oauth.url` - The URL for your token introspection endpoint
 * `external_oauth.authorization_header` - The authorization header to send when querying the `external_oauth.url`
-* `messages.enabled` - When true the creation of messages is enabled
+* `messages.enabled` - When `true` the creation of messages is enabled
+* `carts.country_tax_rate_fallback_enabled` - When `true` uses country - _no state_ tax rate fallback when a shipping address state is not explicitly covered in the rates lists of all tax categories of a cart's line items.